 West Virginia

-Many public boating access points within West Virginia are open, including those within state parks.
-Fishing areas are open, and campgrounds within State Parks also reopened on June 10th, however campers are only permitted to stay for 7 days.
-Campground facilities including restrooms and restaurants are also open.
-Additional cleaning protocols have been put in place in these pacies to ensure safety including capacity restrictions within restaurants.
+Many public boating access points within West Virginia stayed open, including those within state parks.
+Fishing areas were also open, and campgrounds within State Parks reopened at the end of the pandemic.
+However, campers were only permitted to stay for seven days.

-Visitors are reminded that when visiting parks social distancing must be practiced at all times, including in boat launch areas.
+Visitors were reminded that social distancing must always be practiced when visiting parks, including in boat launch areas.

 Wisconsin

-All boat launches managed by the Wisconsin DNR are currently open for use.
-Boater and anglers are reminded to practice social distancing at all times.
+All boat launches managed by the Wisconsin DNR were open for use.
+Boaters and anglers were reminded to practice social distancing at all times.

 Wyoming